eugf/eugene_data606/docs/final_proposal.md

 # [1.8] FEATURES USED FOR PREDICTION

 Under the `GHO (CODE)` and `GHO (DISPLAY)` columns they have various Global Health Indicators, mortality is included there but I think I would have to group them into major categories and reorganize the table since these are in the rows right now.
+I think I can turn the rows into dummy variables with one-hot encoding right?
+But then I'm not sure what exactly to pick.
+Should I even group them into things like air pollution and respiratory diseases?
+Or should I use every row of the GHO column as dummy variables and see what an ML algorithm can pick out?

 The various `YEAR` columns will definitely be necessary to identify changing trends and when certain interventions, like vaccines, began. `AGEGROUP` would certainly be important. `GHECAUSES` using the major disease groups, such as, `CARDIOVASCULAR DISEASES` and `RESPIRATORY DISEASES`, which could be linked to `Ambient and household air pollution attributable death rate (per 100 000 population)` under the `GHO (DISPLAY)` column.
-I think I'd have to go through all 20,000 rows of this `GHO (DISPLAY)` column to figure out which ones are useful, some of them seem to be summary statistics which probably shouldn't be used as a feature for prediction.
+I think I'd have to go through all 20,000+ rows of this `GHO (DISPLAY)` column to figure out which ones are useful, some of them seem to be summary statistics which probably shouldn't be used at all since I'll be doing my own analysis and many of the other columns are null or only used for select rows.

 # [2] What ML models you plan to use, how will you compare them and pick the best?

-I'm not sure which would be the best to use yet, but I think multiclass classification would be the most relevant for identifiy multiple types of categorical data and their causes.
+I'm not sure which would be the best to use yet, but I think multiclass classification would be the most relevant to identifiy multiple types of categorical data and their causes.
 But regression could work for a time-based prediction on mortality rates.
 I'll probably want to try both and see if they work.
-For comparing I would want to split some of the data and use a Confusion Matrix to rate how well it worked.
+For comparing I would want to randomly split the data and use a Confusion Matrix to rate how well each method worked.
+This will allow me to calculate the:

+- Precision
+- Recall
+- F1 score

-# [3] if you deploy the ML model to a webapp, what the functions it will provide?
+# [3] If you deploy the ML model to a webapp, what the functions it will provide?

 For the time-based one I would want to create predictions for going forward from our current future and see how mortality rates would change.
 But I also want to try to see if I can force a specific feature to 0 and predict how mortality would have changed back then if a certain feature didn't exist, like air pollution.
 I'd like it to be an interactive checklist to add/remove features and see the change in results.

 For the mortality prediction, I would want a similar checklist but instead of moving across time, I want want it to change specific features and see how it changes disease outcomes instead.
-Like if air pollution was 0, how would the respiratory disease category change?
+Like if air pollution was 0, how would the respiratory disease mortality outcomes change?